dakom/awsm-renderer/ROADMAP.md

 - get opaque alpha to pass test

+- double-check that depth-texture pipeline is right... what happens on resize? don't need to recreate pipelines?

 - Filtering
     - TAA for temporal and edge aliasing
     - Mipmaps for texture filtering (spacial aliasing)